2023 Most Popular Construction Trades Associate Degree Trade Schools in Washington

 Full Construction Trades at Big Bend Community College Report

 A rank of #4 on this year’s list means Charter College is a great place for construction trades students working on their associate degree.
-Located in the city of Vancouver, Charter College is a private for-profit school with a small student population.
+Located in the city of Vancouver, Charter College is a private for-profit college with a small student population.

-The in-demand associate degree programs at Seattle Central College helped the school earn the #5 place on this year’s ranking of the most popular construction trades schools in Washington.
+A rank of #5 on this year’s list means Seattle Central College is a great place for construction trades students working on their associate degree.
 Located in the large city of Seattle, Seattle Central is a public school with a small student population.

 Of the 13 students majoring in construction trades at Seattle Central, 62% are male and 38% are female.

 With a ranking of #6, Renton Technical College did quite well on this year’s most popular schools for construction trades students working on their associate degree.
-Renton Technical College is a small public school located in the midsize city of Renton.
+Renton Technical College is a small public school located in the medium-sized city of Renton.

-Grays Harbor College landed the #7 spot in the 2023 rankings for the most popular associate degree construction trades programs.
-Located in the rural area of Aberdeen, GHC is a public school with a small student population.
+With a ranking of #7, Grays Harbor College did quite well on this year’s most popular schools for construction trades students working on their associate degree.
+Located in the rural area of Aberdeen, GHC is a public college with a small student population.

 Women make up 17% of the construction trades majors at the school.